Food safety advice

 Food businesses must put into place procedures based upon Hazard Analysis Critical Control Points (HACCP).
 These procedures must be documented (recorded in writing) and up to date records relating to these procedures must be kept.
 Procedures must be reviewed on a regular basis or if there are any changes to the business.

 The Food Standards Agency has produced a document called 'Safer food, Better Business' to help businesses meet this requirement.
-You can either download and print a copy from the Food Standards Agency website or alternatively printed copies are available to buy from us for £16.
+You can either download and print a copy from their website or you can buy a printed copy from us for £18.
 Payment will need to be made online and a printed copy will be sent to you.